Alexander Zhuravlyov

 Colonel General Alexander Alexandrovich Zhuravlyov (Александр Александрович Журавлёв; born 5 December 1965) is a Russian Ground Forces officer who has commanded the military force in Syria during the Russian military intervention in the Syrian Civil War and served as the commander of the Western Military District from November 2018 to June 2022.
 After returning from Syria, he became the Deputy Chief of the General Staff before being appointed commander of the Eastern Military District in November 2017.
 He was also awarded the title Hero of the Russian Federation in 2016 by a directive of the President.
-Currently, Western nations have identified him as a war criminal in Ukraine, and have imposed sanctions on him.

 Biography

-Early career (2008-2021)
+Early career (2008–2021)

 He was born in the town of Golyshmanovo, in the Tyumen Oblast, in 1965.
 In 1982, Zhuralvyov finished secondary school and joined the Soviet Army.
 He graduated from the Chelyabinsk Higher Tank Command School in 1986 and the Malinovsky Military Armored Forces Academy in 1996.
 Finally, in 2008 Zhuravlyov graduated from the General Staff Academy.
 During his service, he was stationed in Czechoslovakia (1986–1991), the Volga (1991–1994), Far Eastern (1994–2006), North Caucasus (2008–2008), Central (2010–2015), and Southern Military Districts (2015).
 He has served as the chief of staff of the 58th Army and as commander of the 2nd Guards Combined Arms Army before being transferred to the Southern Military District in 2015, having previously been promoted to lieutenant general in 2014.

-Syria
+Syria (2016)

 In July 2016, Lieutenant General Alexander Zhuravlyov was appointed as the commander of the Russian military forces in Syria, replacing Colonel General Aleksandr Dvornikov.
 He held this post until December 2016, when he was replaced by Colonel General Andrey Kartapolov.
 For his service in Syria he was given the title of Hero of Russia.